phudax/monai-label-project/LowerLimbBundle/README.md

 ### 1. Start the MONAI-Label server

-Enter the LowerLimbBundle directory and start the server.
-Point at your directory of CT image volumes:
+With your environment active, enter the LowerLimbBundle directory and start the server.

 ```bash
 monailabel start_server --app . --studies imagesTr --conf models lowerlimb
 ```

-- **app**: path to this bundle (contains `main.py`).
+- **--app**: path to this bundle (contains `main.py`).
-- **studies**: folder with your `.nii.gz` volumes.
+- **--studies**: folder with `.nii.gz` volumes.
 - **--conf models lowerlimb**: selects the LowerLimb inference & train tasks.

-Training logs, checkpoints, and re-trained models will live under `model/lowerlimb/train_<name>/`.
+Training logs, model checkpoints, and re-trained models will live under `model/lowerlimb/train_<name>/`.

-To deploy the newly trained weights, copy the chosen `model.pt` into the root `model/model.pt` and restart:
+To deploy the newly trained weights, copy the chosen `model.pt` into the root `model/model.pt` and restart the server:

 ---